bers31/bernardo.github.io/README.md

   - Supported inventory management, sales tracking, and financial reporting, providing data-driven insights that helped optimize profitability.
   - Collaborated on marketing strategies to expand the customer base, which contributed to a notable increase in monthly sales.
-  - Enhanced customer service by addressing inquiries and resolving issues, fostering stronger client relationships and higher satisfaction.
+  - Enhanced client partner by addressing inquiries and resolving issues, fostering stronger relationships and higher satisfaction.
 ---

 ### 🛠️ What I’m Working On